EXPLORE THIS STORY

-PAKISTAN MULTIPLIES STRIKES IN AFGHANISTAN AMID TENSE REGIONAL CONTEXT
+PAKISTAN ESCALATES STRIKES ON AFGHANISTAN AMID TENSE REGIONAL CONTEXT

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more